 What Are the Different Asset Classes?

-• Stocks (equities): Each share of stock is a single ownership share in a publicly-traded company, meaning a company that trades on a stock exchange.
-You can receive dividends from stocks if a company pays out part of its profits, or you might get capital gains when you sell if the price of the stock has risen.
+• Stocks (equities): Each share of stock is a single ownership share in a publicly traded company, meaning a company that trades on a stock exchange.
+Equities tend to be higher risk investments, with the potential for rewards.
+You can receive dividends from stocks if a company pays out part of its profits, or you might see gains when you sell, if the price of the stock has risen.

-• Money market accounts or cash equivalents: When you put money into a money market account, savings account, or certificate of deposit (CD), you’re lending money to the financial institution.
-In exchange, you get paid interest on the money.
+• Money market accounts (MMAs) or cash equivalents: When you put money into a money market account, savings account, or certificate of deposit (CD), you’re lending money to the financial institution.
+In exchange, you get paid a fixed rate of interest on the money.
+MMAs and other cash equivalents may not offer high yields, but they do come with lower risk.

-• Real estate: This can involve buying real estate for the purposes of renting the property to generate income or to earn profits as the value of the property appreciates.
-Some experts would move real estate up to the traditional asset list.
+• Real estate: This can involve buying real estate (e.g., residential, commercial, medical) for the purposes of renting the property to generate income, or to earn profits as the value of the property appreciates.
+Real estate investments can also include real estate investment trusts, or REITs, which provide access to income-producing properties of various types, without the need to own actual property.

-• Commodities: Some investors put money into metals, energy products, livestock, agricultural products, and so forth.
-A common way to do this is through what’s called a futures contract.
-This is an agreement to buy or sell a certain commodity at a specific quantity at a predetermined price at a later time.
+• Commodities: Some investors put money into precious metals, energy products, livestock, agricultural products, and other raw materials known as commodities.
+Commodities are traded through futures contracts.
+This is an agreement to buy or sell a certain quantity of a commodity at a predetermined price at a later time.

 Recommended: What Are Alternative Investments?
 Definition and Examples